Janga-Lab/POP-seq-RBPs/README.md

 python main.py

 # Note:
-The default Machine Learning model used in predict_RPBs framework is the Random Forest (RF) with RNA sequence embedding.
+The default Machine Learning model used in predict_RPBs framework is the Random Forest (RF) with RNA sequence embedding using Word2Vec technique.